programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 Identifying such structural signatures is the first step in what might be described as “writing the missing manual” for a file.
 However, reverse engineering often requires more than locating signatures alone; it also requires attention to change.
 The value of these examples lies not in the novelty of file concatenation, but in practicing how to reason about file structure through direct inspection, comparison, and documented format constraints.

-These same low-level analytical skills—hex-dump inspection, signature recognition, comparative analysis, and attention to file size—form the foundation for more advanced reverse engineering work.
+These same low-level analytical skills—hex-dump inspection, signature recognition, and comparative analysis—form the foundation for more advanced reverse engineering work.
 Born-digital artifacts encountered in historical research usually lack standardized file headers, explicit end-of-file markers, or central indexes comparable to those found in JPEG or ZIP formats.

 Researchers often face undocumented binaries and altered software whose structure must be reconstructed through analysis.
 In such cases, meaning can be inferred from patterns in raw byte sequences, repetition across multiple disk images, and anomalies that cannot be explained by normal execution.
 The techniques practiced in this lesson provide an essential starting point for the kind of investigative work that can reveal hidden histories of human intervention into binary code, be it for the purposes of spreading computer viruses, or to mod videogames.